pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 work the same as in Scratch — you get more than one copy of the same sprite.

-The program will clone the Alien five times.
-Together with the original Alien, this makes six aliens altogether.
+The program will clone the alien five times.
+Together with the original alien, this makes six aliens altogether.

 Using the *x*-positions